 360-902-3018

 Greg joined RCO in 2010 as the chief information officer and manager of the Information Technology (IT) Section.
 He supervises the IT team, provides IT oversight and consulting on application and data development contracts, provides Geographic Information Systems (GIS) and database support, and represents the agency at the Chief Information Officer Forum.
-Greg has worked nearly 30 years in enterprise IT/GIS – developing applications, administering databases, and managing projects and programs for regulation, aquatic land, land survey, records, photogrammetry, hydrography, transportation, firefighting, salmon and ecosystem recovery, and grants in private, county, state, and federal sectors.
+Greg has worked nearly thirty years in enterprise IT/GIS – developing applications, administering databases, and managing projects and programs for regulation, aquatic land, land survey, records, photogrammetry, hydrography, transportation, firefighting, salmon and ecosystem recovery, and grants in private, county, state, and federal sectors.
 Greg majored in physics, astronomy, and Russian, and mastered in land survey and photogrammetric engineering.
 Outside of work, Greg enjoys his family, skiing, backpacking, kayaking, rowing, sailing, rock and ice climbing, trumpet, and piano.

 Bob joined RCO in August 2022 as a salmon grants manager.
-He has spent the past 23 years at the Washington Department of Fish and Wildlife rising through the ranks from scientific technician to area habitat biologist to assistant regional habitat program manager, all in the La Conner office.
+He has spent the past twenty-three years at the Washington Department of Fish and Wildlife rising through the ranks from scientific technician to area habitat biologist to assistant regional habitat program manager, all in the La Conner office.
 He has provided technical assistance to salmon habitat restoration practitioners, primarily to the Skagit Watershed Council lead entity, and represented the department in local forums on regulations, habitat recovery, and related political issues.
 Bob received his bachelor’s degree in environmental science and chemistry from Western Washington University.
 In his spare time, he likes to hunt, fish, hike, and hang out with his daughter in Portland.

 Susan joined RCO in 2004 as the communications director.
 She leads the agency’s program that produces all of RCO’s publications, websites, social media, and public outreach materials.
 Susan’s experience includes seven years as a newspaper journalist and more than thirty years as a communications professional for health, natural resources, recreation, transportation, and other state agencies.
 She earned a bachelor of arts degree from Washington State University.
 She was raised in Tacoma and enjoys camping with her daughter.